Australia, Say Hello to Tesla Powerwall 3. Now Available.

-The recently announced battery subsidy by the NSW Government looks promising, with good value deductions and customer eligibility, but when analysed, provokes a few questions amongst both customers and battery installers, like us.
+The recently announced battery subsidy by the NSW Government initially looked promising, with good value deductions and customer eligibility, but when analysed, provokes more questions amongst both customers and battery installers, like us.

 Let's explore what the scheme's requirements are, what batteries are eligible, how much you can save, and alternative methods to get great return-on-investment on your battery.